PerceptiLabs/movie_genre/README.md

   </a>
 </p>

-# Movie Genre classifiation
+# Movie Genre Classification

-This dataseti based on<sup>1</sup> contains images of movies posters of drama and comedy only.
+This dataset<sup>1</sup> contains images of posters for drama and comedy genres of movies.

-The data can be used to build and train an ML model that can classify posters in comedy or drama genre.
+The data can be used to build and train an ML model that can classify posters of comedy or drama movies.

 # Structure

 This repo contains the following structure:

-- **posters/**: contains all images posters
+- **posters/**: contains all images of posters
 - **data.csv**: CSV file for use in loading the data in PerceptiLabs.

 <p align="center">
   <img src="./sample.png">
 </p>

 The following shows a partial example of the data stored in **data.csv* that is used to load the data into PerceptiLabs.
-The labels indicate the respective condition depicted in each image.
+The labels indicate the respective genre (Comedy or Drama) depicted in each image.

 | **labels** | **images** |
 |------------|--------------|